eliezermoraesss/eliezermoraesss/README.md

 - 🎯 My dream is to be a **transformative agent**, helping lives through technology.
 - ⚡ After developing an [Inventory Control System using Arduino and ESP32](https://www.youtube.com/watch?v=cUS2qG1Hij0) while working as a maintenance electrician, I couldn’t stop programming.
 This project was recognized by the company, which hired me permanently.
 It drastically reduced downtime due to missing parts.
 - 💡 I’m continuously improving through personal and open-source projects.
-- 🎺 Hobbies: playing video games, astronomy, electronics, robotics, 3D printing, embedded systems, walking, running, playing the trumpet and reading.
+- 🎺 Hobbies: playing video games, search about astronomy, electronics, robotics, 3D printing, embedded systems, travel, walking, running, playing the trumpet and reading.
 - Always seeking knowledge. ✨

 ---